cthomas-ml/syc-syn-latents/docs/3-methods.md

 ---
 layout: page
-title: Comparing CCS with finetuning
+title: Training Mitigators
 permalink: /methods/
-nav_order: 3
+nav_order: 4
 ---

 # Using CCS on the synthetic sycophant datasets

+## Prompt manipulations

 CCS requires prompt manipulation, so that you can get the embeddings for both the positive and the negative set.
 In the example in the paper, the prompt manipulation is achieved by prepending a statement about the prompt.
 For example,